Volume 1, Issue 11 - 3 Articles

 Using Interaction Geography to Explore Building Occupant Behaviors in Virtual Reality: A Pilot Study

-Hoa Vo, Peter Huesemann-Odom
+by Hoa Vo and Peter Huesemann-Odom

 Real-Time Acquisition and Classification of Electrocardiogram Signal